MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Louisiana

-The Flat tax rate for all filing status 3.09 from 1.85
+- The flat tax rate for all filing status 3.09 from 1.85

-Special Type rates & Dependent Exemption for all filing status removed.
+- Special Type rates & Dependent Exemption for all filing status removed.

-Standard Deduction for EXEMPT $0.00
+- Standard Deduction for EXEMPT $0.00
-Standard Deduction for SM1 $12,500
+- Standard Deduction for SM1 $12,500
-Standard Deduction for M2 $25,000
+- Standard Deduction for M2 $25,000

 ### Withholding changes for Minnesota